HEERA ALAYA

 Probably.
 As the first journalist and filmmaker from Afghanistan to attempt to expose taboo subjects, I aimed to open the eyes of people sitting behind the desks of power—the President and the ministers.
 I would like to know what the Ministry of Counter Narcotics (MCN) does with all the money, why the government refuses to invest in girls’ education, and why poor farmers are neglected.

-It’s inspiring to learn of your wife’s support and your perseverance.
+It’s inspiring to hear about your wife’s unwavering support and your remarkable perseverance.

 Thank you.
-While encouraging me to educate the world by exposing taboo subjects, my wife’s only concern was my safety.
+While my wife encourages me to educate the world by bringing taboo subjects to light, her primary concern is always my safety.

-Filming can be tiring.
-Viewers who watch a documentary for 45 minutes are unaware of months of work behind the scenes.
+Filming can be exhausting.
+Viewers of a 45-minute documentary often overlook the months of hard work that go into its creation.
 For instance, I filmed The Dancing Boys of Afghanistan for nine months, shooting 110 hours of film.
-And a great deal of off-camera inhumanity made me cry; I was incredibly sad (and it’s the same with all my documentaries).
-So, returning and sharing my feelings with my wife is always reassuring.
+And the off-camera inhumanity I witnessed deeply affected me and often brought me to tears; I was incredibly sad (and it’s the same with all my documentaries).
+So, returning and sharing my feelings with my wife is a great source of comfort.

 What makes you put your life on the line to document these stories?

 I risk my life to pursue my aim of revealing the truth.
-I have been rejected in the process, but it has made me strong.
+I was rejected in the process, but it has made me stronger.

-Does command over the local languages, Farsi and Pashto, aid in telling Afghani stories?
+Does command over the local languages, Farsi and Pashto, aid in telling Afghan stories?

 Yes.
 Luckily, I know both languages, Farsi and Pashto.
-Most places I visit are Pashto-speaking, except in areas similar to where I filmed The Dancing Boys of Afghanistan; the rest are Pashto-speaking people.
+Most places I visit are Pashto-speaking, except for areas similar to where I filmed The Dancing Boys of Afghanistan; the rest are Pashto-speaking.

 How does the commoner in Afghanistan perceive you?

-Do you see Afghanistan in a different light each time you travel back?
+Do you see Afghanistan differently each time you travel back?

-I was hopeful of seeing Afghanistan in a favourable light, but I see the deteriorating state of affairs with each visit, which makes me feel increasingly hopeless.
+I was hopeful of seeing Afghanistan in a favourable light, but with each visit, I see the deteriorating state of affairs, which makes me feel increasingly hopeless.

 When NATO entered Afghanistan, all the countries were putting flowers on NATO forces, optimistic about the war ending and peace as a way of life for Afghanistan.
 And it was like heaven for a couple of years—there was no war, no Taliban, and you could travel where you wanted.
 American and European forces walked the streets of Afghanistan without any weapons, mingling with people, and the presence of female soldiers made it possible for girls to feel safe enough to step out of their homes.